mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 path: "/about"
 ---

 I optimize for impact.
 I strive to work with talented people to do amazing things.
-If you are a misfit, a rebel, or a troublemaker working on something interesting, feel free to [drop me a line.](mailto:mihail911@gmail.com)
+If you are a misfit, a rebel, or a troublemaker working on something interesting, feel free to [send me a message.](https://twitter.com/mihail_eric)

 I'm a researcher, engineer, and educator currently working on the future of conversational artificial intelligence at [Alexa AI](https://developer.amazon.com/alexa-skills-kit/conversational-ai).
 I'm also building [Confetti AI](https://www.confetti.ai/).
 A few things I'm proud of:
 ### Research